qeeqbox/social-analyzer/README.md

 **Please submit your contribution in a Pull Request!**

 ## Updates
+- (New) Added a small CLI (You can use this project from Command Line) 👏
 - Added an optional timeout and implicit wait for each detection (Some websites have a delay logic implemented in the backend)
 - Added logs (user request)
 - Added 5 seconds timeout to https.get (user request)